Equally Important, Not the Same

 - Triggers mood

 Although both skills operate from two ends of the industry spectrum, both can be successfully used interchangeably to create dynamic work; like peanut butter and jam, they're even better together!
-The key is executing balance on what a project requires; so it's imperative to shop around and ask lots of questions to get a full understanding to make sure your next creative hire will accommodate what you're specifically looking for.
+The key is executing balance on what a project requires.
+So, it's imperative to shop around and ask lots of questions to get a full understanding to make sure your next creative hire will accommodate what you're specifically looking for.

-As a hybrid between the two entities, I have found great freedom connecting both worlds at any given moment during a project instead of contracting additional assistance, allowing me me to continuously flow through any project with ease and continuity while saving additional time and resources on my client's end.
+As a hybrid between the two entities, I have found great freedom connecting both worlds at any given moment during a project instead of contracting additional assistance.
+This allows me me to continuously flow through any project with ease and continuity while saving additional time and resources on my client's end.
 This merging of my professional duality is what makes Pink Elephant Graphic Design what it is, a service that provides impressive out-of-the box design solutions that any client would be proud to have.